gboehl/dynare/doc/manual/source/the-configuration-file.rst

     .. option:: MatlabOctavePath = PATH_AND_FILE

         The path to the MATLAB or Octave executable.
-The default value is ``matlab`` as MATLAB's executable is typically in the %PATH% environment variable.
-When using full paths on Windows, you may need to enclose the path in quoted strings, e.g. ``MatlabOctavePath="C:\Program Files\MATLAB\R2023a\bin\matlab.exe"``
+The default value is ``matlab`` as MATLAB’s executable is typically in the %PATH% environment variable.
+When using full paths on Windows, you may need to enclose the path in quoted strings, e.g. ``MatlabOctavePath="C:\Program Files\MATLAB\R2023b\bin\matlab.exe"``

     .. option:: NumberOfThreadsPerJob = INTEGER

-        For Windows nodes, sets the number of threads assigned to each remote MATLAB/Octave run.
-The default value is 1.
+        Sets the number of threads assigned to each remote MATLAB/Octave run.
+        Needs to be an exact divisor of the number :opt:`CPUnbr <CPUnbr = INTEGER | [INTEGER:INTEGER]>` of cores.
+        Particularly, for very large models setting the number of threads per job to 2 might be the faster choice, but this depends on your hardware, model and estimation task, so you should experiment with different values.
+        The default value is ``1``, see also related option :opt:`SingleCompThread <SingleCompThread = BOOLEAN>`.

     .. option:: SingleCompThread = BOOLEAN

         Whether or not to disable MATLAB’s native multithreading.
         The default value is ``false``.
 Option meaningless under Octave.
+        Note: By default, MATLAB tries to speed up calculations by spreading them out over your computer’s threads.
+        However, tests have shown that for certain tasks, like MCMC estimations, MATLAB’s attempt to multitask can actually slow things down when parallel computing is turned on.
+Setting this option to ``true`` starts the additional instances of MATLAB in a single thread mode using MATLAB’s ``-singleCompThread`` startup option.

     .. option:: OperatingSystem = OPERATING_SYSTEM

         The operating system associated with a node.
 Only necessary